26 Common Types of Web Pages

 Social media links page

-A Social Media Links page is a page where you list all the important links you'd want someone to visit after clicking on your social media profile, since social media sites often let you include only one link.
+A Social Media Links page is a page where you list all the important links you'd want someone to visit after clicking on your social media profile since social media sites often let you include only one link.
 Some people use services like LinkTree for this, while others host the links directly on their own website.

 The purpose of a Social Media Links page is to direct your followers to multiple destinations from a single link.
 This might include your website, blog, online store, contact page, or any other relevant content.
-It helps you bypass the limitations of the single link allowed in your social media bio and make it easy for your audience to find what they're looking for.
+It helps you bypass the limitations of the single link allowed in your social media bio and makes it easy for your audience to find what they're looking for.

 For an example of a Social Media Links page, check out this one from Jenna Kutcher.